 Wi-Fi 6E vs. other Wi-Fi standards

 Yes.
-And shorter range sure is one of them.
+And the shorter range is likely one of them.

-In the world of radio broadcasting, higher frequencies always mean shorter ranges.
-FM and AM radio stations broadcast in frequencies much lower than Wi-Fi.
+In radio broadcasting, higher frequencies always mean shorter ranges: FM and AM radio stations broadcast in frequencies much lower than Wi-Fi.

 Another obvious shortcoming is the cost.
 Tri-band and quad-band hardware require more materials and sure will be more expensive.
-And, again, keep in mind you need both broadcasters and clients of the same standard to enjoy Wi-Fi 6E.
+Again, keep in mind you need both broadcasters and clients of the same standard to enjoy Wi-Fi 6E.

 When will I see real Wi-Fi 6E hardware?

-Networking vendors will jump on the chance and mention all sorts of snazzy references, like how Wi-Fi 6E is great for 8K video, VR, 5G, low-latency, gaming, and so on.
+So, together with higher bandwidth, networking vendors will mention all sorts of snazzy references, like how Wi-Fi 6E is great for 8K video, VR, 5G, low-latency, gaming, and so on.
 Some of that might be true, but most will be just hype and exaggeration.

-So don’t hold your breath and wait for Wi-Fi 6E, go ahead and get the equipment that serves your needs today.
+That said, don’t hold your breath and wait for Wi-Fi 6E.
+Go ahead and get the equipment that serves your needs today.
 It’s always a good idea to give a new standard some time to fully mature before upgrading to it anyway.